vikejs/vike/README.md

 Client-side Routing enables:
 - Slightly faster page transitions.
-- Custom page transition animations.
+- Custom animated page transitions.

 But Client-side Routing leads to an inherently more complex app architecture, which is why we recommend using Client-side Routing only if you